MRtrix3/mrtrix3/docs/reference/commands/fixel2tsf.rst

 Description
 -----------

-Map fixel values to a track scalar file based on an input tractogram.
-This is useful for visualising all brain fixels (e.g. the output from fixelcfestats) in 3D.
+This command is useful for visualising all brain fixels (e.g. the output from fixelcfestats) in 3D.

 Options
 -------